-Although the name sounds fancy, seed starting mix is simply a specific mixture of soil that is designed to give seeds their best chance at germinating and growing into healthy young seedlings.
+Although the name sounds fancy, a seed starting mix is simply a specific mixture of soil that is designed to give seeds their best chance at germinating and growing into healthy young seedlings.

 Seed mixes are typically finer and lighter than typical garden potting soil, making them easier for young roots to navigate.

 When I first started gardening, I was confused by soilless seed mixes.
 How could a plant grow without soil?

 It’s a reasonable question, but what I didn’t realize is that seeds get almost all of their early nutrients from the seed itself!
 They don’t need to draw any nutrients from the soil until later on in life.

 Soilless mixes like coconut coir or peat moss can be a good option if you want to be 100% sure that there are no contaminants or pathogens in your seed starting mix.
 Unless your mix has been sterilized, you can’t be totally sure that it is free of pathogens.

 When buying seed starting mix, you’ll often see the word “sterilized” on the package.
 This means that the manufacturer of the mix has heated the soil past the point of survival for many bacteria and harmful pathogens.